Double Copy in AdS3 from Minitwistor Space: Type D double Copy in topologically massive gravity

 In this section, we will work in Lorentzian signature $(+,-,-)$, such that the comparison with the literature of exact solutions in TMG is simpler, and we obtain a black hole solution instead of the instantons that would arise in Euclidean signature.
 In this signature, the TMG action is

 with equations of motion

 This theory allows for black hole solutions around AdS backgrounds, including the BTZ black hole \cite{BTZ1992,BTZ1993}.
 Here, we are particularly interested in black holes where the Cotton tensor is non-vanishing, which excludes the BTZ ones.
 Instead, we will focus on squashed AdS black holes \cite{Anninos:2008fx}.
-These black holes, analogously to the BTZ case, arise from quotienting a biaxially squashed AdS spacetime by a discrete set of isometries\footnote{See \cite{Bieliavsky:2024hus} for a recent exploration on the geometry of warped AdS spacetimes}.
+These black holes, analogously to the BTZ case, arise from the quotient of a biaxially squashed AdS spacetime by a discrete set of isometries\footnote{See \cite{Bieliavsky:2024hus} for a recent exploration on the geometry of warped AdS spacetimes}.
 This means that their Cotton tensor, which is only a local measure of the curvature, is given by the squashed AdS Cotton tensor.
 Furthermore, it is known that these squashed AdS spacetimes (locally) describe all the type D solutions of TMG \cite{Chow:2009km}.
 Type D solutions give rise to a gravitational field that behaves like that of an isolated gravitating object.
-The squashed AdS solutions can be further classified as time-like-squashed AdS$_3$ or space-like-squashed AdS$_3$.
-Here, we will focus on the latter, but the time-like-squashing can be obtained in an analogous manner.
+The squashed AdS solutions can be further classified as timelike-squashed AdS$_3$ or spacelike-squashed AdS$_3$.
+Here, we will focus on the latter, but the timelike-squashing can be obtained analogously.

-More precisely, we will focus on the space-like-squashed AdS$_3$ metric in Poincaré coordinates, whose line element takes the form \cite{Chow:2009km}\footnote{Recall that we are using signature $(+,-,-)$, while \cite{Chow:2009km} uses $(-,+,+)$.}
+More precisely, we will focus on the spacelike-squashed AdS$_3$ metric in Poincaré coordinates, whose line element takes the form \cite{Chow:2009km}\footnote{Recall that we are using signature $(+,-,-)$, while \cite{Chow:2009km} uses $(-,+,+)$.}

 where $\Lambda$ is the cosmological constant.
-This is a space-like fibration over AdS$_2$ where the fiber is the real line.
+This is a spacelike fibration over AdS$_2$ where the fiber is the real line.
 The factor

 is the squashing parameter.
 For $\lambda>1$ we have stretching, for $\lambda<1$ squashing, and when $\lambda=1$ or equivalently $\Lambda=-m_G^2 /9$ the metric becomes the standard AdS.
-This metric has a space-like Killing vector that will be useful in the Kerr-Schild construction and is given by
+This metric has a spacelike Killing vector that will be useful in the Kerr-Schild construction and is given by